About RBGB

 Perspective and Vision

 The goal for the Danish Cancer Biobank is to strengthen the infrastructure for clinical cancer research and transfer biospecimens for supplementary diagnostics.
-This is effectuated through standardized sampling, that ensure a similar quality; trained staff, who process the biospecimen; good coverage of the many different varieties of cancer; a simple workflow for researchers who contact the biobank regarding their specific research project.
+This is effectuated through standardized sampling, that ensure a similar quality; trained staff, who process the biospecimen; good coverage of the many different varieties of cancer; a simple workflow for the researchers who contact the biobank regarding their specific research project.

 The Danish Covid-19 Biobank (D19B)